 A large majority of ATRS members retire at the end of a school year and become July 1st retirees.
-A July 1st retiree receives the first benefit payment on the last working day of July.
-A very important reason to be a July 1st retiree is that members who retire by July 1st earn a cost of living allowance (COLA) the following July 1st.
+A July 1st retiree receives the first benefit payment near the end of July.
+A very important reason to be a July 1st retiree is that members who retire by July 1st earn a simple cost of living allowance (COLA) the following July 1st.
 ATRS pays a 3% simple COLA each July 1st to members who have been retired at least 12 months.
-If members miss becoming a July 1, 2014, retiree and retire later in 2014 or early 2015, then the first COLA the members are eligible to receive will be in July 2016.
+If members miss becoming a July 1, 2015 retiree and retire later in 2015 or early 2016, then the first COLA the members are eligible to receive will be in July 2017.

-Q Are you eligible to retire?
+Q Am I eligible to retire?

-Only members who meet the eligibility requirements can retire.
-In order to retire, you must meet one or more of the following requirements:
+In order to retire from ATRS, you must meet one or more of the following requirements:

-- Members at or over age 60 and have five (5) or more years of actual and reciprocal service credit.
-(Any member with less than five (5) years of service credit with ATRS who also has reciprocal service credit, special counseling may be required to best protect the member.) - Members with at least twenty-eight (28) years of actual and reciprocal service credit at any age. - Members who have attained at least twenty-five (25) years of actual and reciprocal service credit at any age.
-The reduction is the lessor of the number of months by which the time of early retirement precedes the earlier of completion of 28 years of service credit or attainment of age 60, times a reduction factor of approximately .416% per month.
-This factor amounts to 5% per year, and is prorated according to service credit or age.
+- Members at or over age 60 and have five (5) or more years of combined actual ATRS and/or reciprocal service credit.
+Reciprocal service is service credit in another Arkansas public retirement plan such as APERS, LOPFI, Highway, State Police, or an alternate plan.
+Any member with less than five (5) years of service credit with ATRS who also has reciprocal service credit may need special counseling to best protect the member. - Members with at least twenty-eight (28) years of combined ATRS actual and/or reciprocal service credit at any age. - Members who have completed at least twenty-five (25) years of combined actual and/or reciprocal service credit may take early retirement at any age, but will be subject to an early retirement reduction.
+The reduction is the lessor of the number of years/fractional years by which the time of early retirement precedes the earlier of completion of 28 years of service credit or year/months prior to attaining age 60.
+The reduction factor is 5% per year, and is prorated according to service credit or age.
+ATRS staff will help calculate the early retirement reduction.